Smart Thermostats: Control Comfort and Costs the Smart Way

 With a programmable or smart thermostat, you can program temperature schedules to save energy.
 There is no reason to heat or cool your home the same when you’re gone as when you’re at work.

 Set a lower temperature in the winter for when the house is empty, and set a higher temperature in the summer when no one is home.
-The closer the indoor temperature is to the outdoor temperature, the better it is for energy savings.
+The closer the indoor temperature is to the outdoor temperature, the better it is for reducing your energy costs.

 In addition, some smart thermostats have learning capabilities and can independently adjust the temperature and humidity levels for superior comfort.
 Monitoring your energy consumption can lead to increased savings for you, and can be beneficial to the planet.
 It’s a win-win!